UIUC-Chatbot/AICE-rlaif/RAG&Exa/README.md

 I'm pretty sure [RAG_Quick_Start.ipynb] is NOT perfect!!
 I'll test it on different datasets and keep refining this!

 # Study notes
-I spent a lot time learning RAG, and add detailed notes in [train_rag.ipynb].
+I spent a lot time learning RAG, and added detailed notes in [train_rag.ipynb].
 But it's a little bit messy...

 # Exa datasets
 I tried to use Exa to obtain RAG documents for OpenHermes-2.5 dataset.
 The code is in [Exa_dataset.ipynb].The result is in [search_response.json].
 I gave Exa 100 questions and reached the usage limits.
 But there were only 10 responses.
 I haven't figured out why yet.